ortus-docs/docbox-docs/getting-started/annotating-your-code.md

 # Annotating Your Code

-📝 DocBox reads your CFCs and creates documentation according to your objects, inheritance, implementations, functions, arguments, comments and metadata.
+📝 DocBox reads your classes and creates documentation according to your objects, inheritance, implementations, functions, arguments, comments and metadata.
 We try to follow the [JavaDoc](https://www.oracle.com/java/technologies/javase/javadoc-tool.html) style of annotations even though it is not 100% compatible yet.

 ## 💬 DocBox Comments

-DocBox comments may be placed above any CFC, property, function, or argument which we want to document.
+DocBox comments may be placed above any class declaration, property, function, or argument which we want to document.

 ```java
 /**